 What is your favourite thing about studying at City?

 My favourite thing about studying at City is that it feels like a campus university, with all the buildings in one place, but at the same time is located London with so many experiences and challenges down the road.

 What kind of things are you involved in outside of your course?

 The Actuarial Science degree requires a lot of sacrifices and many hours of studying, but if you plan your time right, you will always find time to do other things you love.
 I am a Marketing Student Ambassador for City, University of London.
 I really enjoy helping people, touring them around the university and sharing my experiences of how it feels to study at City.
-I am also a Communications Officer of Hellenic and Cypriot Society, which is something I enjoy a lot, as we are bringing all the people from Greece and Cyprus together.
+I am also the Financial Officer of the Hellenic and Cypriot Society, which is something I enjoy a lot, as we are bringing all the people from Greece and Cyprus together.

 What do you plan to do after you graduate?

 My plan is to work for a few years in the UK while finishing my actuarial qualification and becoming a fellow actuary.
 After that I would like to move back to my country, Cyprus, where life is more relaxed.